ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/docs/features/restricted-editing.md

 In order to do that, this feature introduces two editing modes:

-* **Standard editing mode** &ndash; In this mode the user can freely edit the content and choose regions that should be editable in the restricted mode.
+* **Standard editing mode** &ndash; In this mode the user can freely edit the content and choose regions that should be editable in the restricted editing mode.
-* **Restricted editing mode** &ndash; When the editor is initialized in this mode, the user can only edit the content within the regions chosen by the user in the editing mode.
+* **Restricted editing mode** &ndash; When the editor is initialized in this mode, the user can only edit the content within the regions chosen by the user in the standard editing mode.

 You can imagine a workflow in which a certain group of users is responsible for creating templates of documents while a second group of users can only fill the gaps (for example, fill the missing data, like names, dates, product names, etc.).